 Thanks to the Bologna process of reforms, the national higher education systems and academic frameworks of most European countries are aligned.
 So, a Master’s degree in Sweden will be equivalent to a Master’s from Germany, Lithuania or the UK.

 Overall, Europe boasts of some of the strongest education systems in the world.
-According to the 2019 QS World University Rankings, 5 of the world’s Top 10 universities are in Europe.
-A number of universities in France, Switzerland, Germany, Netherlands, Denmark and Sweden also make it to the Top 100.
+According to the 2022 QS World University Rankings, half of the world’s Top 10 universities are in Europe.
+A number of universities in France, Switzerland, Germany, Netherlands, Denmark and Sweden also ranked within the Top 100.

-Overall, the study found that Germany is the most sought-after study destination for international students.
-It is followed by the UK, France and the Netherlands.
-Switzerland, Sweden, Belgium and Italy are also in the Top 10.
+According to a 2022 study by Educations Media Group, an information portal for international students, Germany ranks as the most sought-after study destination for international students.
+It is followed by Switzerland, UK, the Netherlands, France, Spain, Sweden, Denmark, Portugal and Italy in the Top 10.

 Which Are The Most Affordable Countries In Europe For International Students?

 Most European countries invest highly in their higher education systems which helps lower the costs while maintaining high-quality standards of education.
-Each country sets its own fee policy structure but in general, study programmes are completely free for EU students.
+Millions of students from around the world choose to earn their degrees in Europe, and it is not surprising that the number is growing every year.
+Cheap, and even free, universities in Europe provide international students with a world-class education, a chance to develop useful language skills, and a unique cultural experience.
 Even for non-EU students, in Europe, the annual expenses are much lower as compared to popular study destinations such as the USA, New Zealand, Canada and Australia.
 Studying in Eastern European countries can be even more cost-efficient for international students.

 For example, tuition fees in the USA can vary between $13,000 (€10,000) and $35,000 (€27,000).
 But in Europe, postgraduate course fees are considerably lower from £4,000 (€5,000) to £20,000 (€25,000).